cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 They basically create several sine and cosine functions with different frequencies, so imagine creating a matrix where each row will contain a new sine/cosine function that oscillates different (higher or lower frequency for each).
 This basically helps introduces assign a frequency to each time step, meaning that at a specific time step we will add a specific frequency to its embeddings so that, the exact same input at a different time step will have this specific frequency added that will say to the network "Ok, it's the same image but with a different time step, so it should be processed differently according to the current noise level of timestep $t$".

 <notequote>
-In the case of Natural Language Processing (NLP) where we process text, a model will need to assign a specific sine/cosine frequency for each word since each word comes at a new time step $t$, similarly to how we speak, we say each word one after the other.
+In the case of Natural Language Processing (NLP) where we process text, a model will need to assign a specific sine/cosine frequency for each word since each word comes at a new time step t, similarly to how we speak, we say each word one after the other.
 </notequote>

 #### Let's Implement Sinusoidal Positional Embeddings